 Biochemical Study of the Eukaryotic Replisome

 expressed and purified.
 While difficult, my lab has worked as a team to obtain these proteins, and to reconstitute them into active complexes that form the functional leading/lagging strand replisome.
-A few of our protein preparations are shown in the SDS PAGE gels to the right.
+The protein preparations are shown in the SDS PAGE gels in Figure 1.

 The Eukyarotic Replisome